 Virtual Reality and Architecture

-The way architect’s design and draw buildings has changed dramatically over the last 30 years or so.
+The way architect’s design and draw buildings and modern house plans have changed dramatically over the last 30 years or so.
 Computer-Aided design (CAD) became possible with the advent of personal computers in the 1980’s but largely remained a two-dimensional drafting experience that made drawing boards and T-squares largely redundant.
-During the 21st century, CAD progressed to fully-fledged three-dimensional design which allowed real-time previews of what was to be built.
+Later, CAD progressed to fully-fledged three-dimensional design during the 21st century, which allowed real-time previews of what was to be built.

 Virtual reality as a concept has been around since the 19th century.
 The idea of creating illusionary worlds to represent an alternate reality has been intriguing ever since.
 Today, with smartphones and unlimited connectivity between people, “virtual” reality has become much more of an actual reality.
 With the rise of personal computing in the 80’s and 90’s, companies looked for ways to incorporate the idea of an immersive experience into their hardware, providing headsets that could take us into another world.
 These early technologies were rudimentary and never really gained main-stream adoption, mostly used by hobbyist gamers or huge technology corporations.
 Today, we are seeing a convergence of virtual reality and CAD.